Orange-OpenSource/pyDcop/docs/tutorials/analysing_results.rst

 Run-time metrics
 ----------------

-The output of the :ref:`solve<pydcop_commands_solve>` command only gives you the end results of the command, but sometime you need to know what happens during the execution of the DCOP algorithm.
+The output of the :ref:`solve<pydcop_commands_solve>` command only gives you the end results of the command, but sometime you need to know what happens *during* the execution of the DCOP algorithm. pyDCOP is able to collect metrics
+In that case, you must use one of the